Get the FREE one-click dictionary software for Windows

 8. [informal] (popular music) play music in a group, esp. improvising

-Sounds like: its, i, jam
+Sounds like: izzard, iz, jam

-Derived forms: jammed, jams, jamming
+Derived forms: jams, jammed, jamming

 Encyclopedia: Jam, Khuzestan